 Tags can also be added to categorise elements and filter the element list for larger applications.

 The Element will be added to the list and the Element Info section cleared:

-When you are done learning elements, click the Stop button and the Hide Inspector button (this will automatically stop the Inspector Session) to return to the test workspace:
+When you are done learning elements, click the Stop button to end the Inspection session:

 Next we will use the elements we have learnt in our test.
 Click the Test Name in the Breadcrumbs bar to return to the Test Workspace: